AWACS: NATO’s 'eyes in the sky'

 Following the Iraqi invasion of Kuwait in 1990, aircraft from the NATO E-3A Component (NATO Air Base (NAB) Geilenkirchen) deployed to eastern Turkey to help reinforce NATO’s southern flank during the war.
 Operation Anchor Guard included monitoring air and sea traffic in the eastern Mediterranean and providing airborne surveillance along the Iraqi-Turkish border.
 The mission was conducted from August 1990 to March 1991.

 For most of the 1990s, aircraft from both the NATO and United Kingdom's AEW&C fleets operated extensively in the Balkans, supporting United Nations resolutions and Alliance missions in Bosnia and Herzegovina and Kosovo during Operations Deliberate Force and Allied Force.
-AWACS aircraft from the French Air Force (Armée de l'air) and the US Air Force also helped achieve the objectives of these missions.
+AWACS aircraft from the French Air Force (Armée de l'Air) and the US Air Force also helped achieve the objectives of these missions.

 From 2007 until 2016, the NAEW&C Force was used successfully in support of NATO's counter-terrorism activities in the Mediterranean Sea during Operation Active Endeavour.

 On 25 September 2014, the last NATO AWACS aircraft returned to its home base in Geilenkirchen from Mazar-e Sharif, Afghanistan.
-NATO had decided that AWACS aircraft would not be required for the Resolute Support Mission stood up on 1 January 2015 as the new mission focused on training, advising and assisting Afghan forces.
+NATO had decided that AWACS aircraft would not be required for the Resolute Support Mission stood up on 1 January 2015 as the successor mission focused on training, advising and assisting Afghan forces.

-In early 2001, the Force also supported NATO’s defensive deployment to southeastern Turkey during Operation Display Deterrence.
+In early 2001, the Force also supported NATO’s defensive deployment to south-eastern Turkey during Operation Display Deterrence.

 In the wake of the 9/11 terrorist attacks in the United States in 2001, AWACS aircraft were deployed to the mainland US to help defend North America against further attacks during Operation Eagle Assist.
-This represented the first time in Alliance history that NATO assets were deployed in support of the defence of one of its member nations.
+This represented the first time in Alliance history that NATO assets were deployed in support of the defence of one of its member countries.